 Online Nurse Practitioner ProgramsDistance Learning for Advanced Nursing Degrees

 The need for nurse practitioners is rising dramatically.
-According to the Bureau of Labor Statistics, employment for nurse practitioners is expected to grow 34 percent between 2012 and 2022.
+According to the Bureau of Labor Statistics, employment for nurse practitioners is expected to grow 36 percent through 2026.
 Recognizing the increased demand for additional training, many nursing schools offer online nurse practitioner programs, including the Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP) degree.
 This guide goes in-depth on how aspiring nurse practitioners can earn their degree online.

 Nurse Practitioner Career: In-Depth

 A nurse practitioner is an advanced practice nurse who has more responsibility than a registered or staff nurse.
 A nurse practitioner can typically take on more duties without supervision from a physician.
 Nurse practitioners can work in most medical settings, although they work predominantly in hospitals and doctor’s offices.

 RN vs. NP: What’s the Difference?

 Nurse practitioners are a more specialized and advanced type of registered nurse.
 Consequently, all nurse practitioners are certified registered nurses, but registered nurses aren’t always nurse practitioners.